vitaliel/ajut.md/README.md

 * Request a new feature on GitHub.
 * Vote for popular feature requests.
 * File a bug in GitHub Issues.
-* Email us with other feedback contact@code4.ro
+* Email us with other feedback contact@code4.md

 ## License

 This project is licensed under the MPL 2.0 License - see the [LICENSE](LICENSE) file for details

-## About Code4Ro
+## About Code4Md

-Started in 2016, Code for Romania is a civic tech NGO, official member of the Code for All network.
-We have a community of over 500 volunteers (developers, ux/ui, communications, data scientists, graphic designers, devops, it security and more) who work pro-bono for developing digital solutions to solve social problems. #techforsocialgood.
-If you want to learn more details about our projects [visit our site](https://www.code4.ro/en/) or if you want to talk to one of our staff members, please e-mail us at contact@code4.ro.
+Started in 2020, Code for Moldova is a civic tech NGO, official member of the Code for All network.
+We have a community of over 100 volunteers (developers, ux/ui, communications, data scientists, graphic designers, devops, it security and more) who work pro-bono for developing digital solutions to solve social problems. #techforsocialgood.
+If you want to learn more details about our projects [visit our site](https://www.code4.md/) or if you want to talk to one of our staff members, please e-mail us at contact@code4.md.

-Last, but not least, we rely on donations to ensure the infrastructure, logistics and management of our community that is widely spread across 11 timezones, coding for social change to make Romania and the world a better place.
-If you want to support us, [you can do it here](https://code4.ro/en/donate/).
+Last, but not least, we rely on donations to ensure the infrastructure, logistics and management of our community that is widely spread across 5 timezones, coding for social change to make Moldova and the world a better place.
+If you want to support us, [you can do it here](https://code4.md/donate/).